tdbowman/openAlt_W2021/USER_MANUAL.md

         "relation_type_id": "discusses"
 }
 ```
+## 4. Ingesting the Data 🗃️
+These files will need to be ingested into the database by the following script: `openAlt/pythonScripts/Ingest/main.py`.
+This script reads each JSON in the data directory, and inserts the events into the MySQL database.
+Again, the Event data does not contain the journal, publisher, authors, or titles for the DOI's.
+We utilized Dr. Bowman's database which was already populated with this data when we started this project.
+If you are cloning the repository, *you will need to source this data yourself*.
+This GitHub [repository](https://github.com/fabiobatalha/crossrefapi) is a good place to start.

+### 4.1 Ingesting from PaperBuzz Data
+We were fortunate enough to be given a dump of Crossref JSON data from the nice folks at [Paperbuzz](http://paperbuzz.org/).
+This one time dump we recieved is simply Crossref Event data stored in a slighly different way.
+Here we document how we ingested this data, but can not provide a means for others to aquire this data.
+While the first 10,000 of such records are located in `openAlt/SQL/DOI_Author_Database/doi_json_dump_10k.csv`, we are not making the remaining data public at this time.
+Anyone cloning the repository will need to use see section 2.1 and ingest JSON data which they gather themselves.

+#### Step By Step Guide:
+1. Open up MySQL Workbench.
+    - Connect to your Local MySQL Connection.
+2. Execute this SQL command `SELECT * FROM doidata._main_`.
+3. Go to this directory: `openAlt/SQL/DOI_Author_Database` in the project files and locate the `doi_json_dump_10k.csv` file .
+4. Inside of MySQL Workbench select `Import records from an external file` and import the contents of `doi_json_dump_10k.csv` into the `doidata._main_` table.
+5. Navigate to the `openAlt/config` folder and locate `OpenAltConfig.json`.
+Change MySQL username and password to suit your device.
+6. Run `python fetchEventBuffer.py` in your preferred terminal from `openAlt/pythonScripts` to ingest in event data for the articles.
+7. Run `python ` in your preferred terminal from `openAlt/pythonScripts` to ingest in metadata for the articles.
+8. Run `python ` in your preferred terminal from `openAlt/pythonScripts` to ingest in citation and reference data for the articles.

+### 4.2 Ingesting from SciELO
+We recevied a dump of data for articles from [SciELO](https://scielo.org/) that are from Brazil.
+This dump is located at `openAlt/pythonScripts/SciELOPID` and includes PIDs for over 400,000+ records.
+These records are not for the public at this time and wil take time to gather all the information for each of the articles.
+It is recommended to run the following steps for about 10,000 records instead of the full 400,000 to see how the data is ingested.

+#### Step By Step Guide:
+1. Open up MySQL Workbench.
+    - Connect to your Local MySQL Connection.
+2. Execute this SQL command `SELECT * FROM doidata._main_`.
+3. Go to this directory: `openAlt/pythonScripts` in the project files and locate the `getSciELO.py` file .
+4. Navigate to the `openAlt/config` folder and locate `OpenAltConfig.json`.
+Change MySQL username and password to suit your device.
+5. Run `python getSciELO.py` in your preferred terminal from `openAlt/pythonScripts` to ingest in data from Crossref for the SciELO articles.
+6. Run `python fetchEventBuffer.py` in your preferred terminal from `openAlt/pythonScripts` to ingest in event data for the articles.
+7. Run `python ` in your preferred terminal from `openAlt/pythonScripts` to ingest in metadata for the articles.
+8. Run `python ` in your preferred terminal from `openAlt/pythonScripts` to ingest in citation and reference data for the articles.

 ### 5. Quirks of the Crossref API ❓
 * Some Events give a DOI(objectID) of simply https://doi.org.
 For example, the event with ID: `5c83ca20-d4a1-471b-a23f-f21486cefb5c`